-Students who obtain grade B or below and are desirous of improving their grades in any module/ course may take a Grade Improvement/ Repeat Examination.
+Students who obtain Grade B or below, and are desirous of improving their grades in any module/course may take a Grade Improvement/Repeat Examination.

 Supplementary examinations shall serve as repeat examinations.
-Supplementary / Grade improvement examinations shall be scheduled around the second or third week of January (2, 4, and 6 semesters) and July (1, 3, and 5 semesters) for Hyderabad and Lucknow Campuses and the last week of February (for 2, 4, and 6 semesters) and second and third week of June (for 1, 3, and 5 semesters) for Shillong Campus.
+Supplementary / Grade improvement examinations shall be scheduled around the second or the third week of January (2nd, 4th, and 6th semesters) and July (1st, 3rd, and 5th semesters) for Hyderabad and Lucknow Campuses and the last week of February (for 2nd, 4th, and 6th semesters) and second and third week of June (for 1st, 3rd, and 5th semesters) for Shillong Campus.

-Only those students who fulfill the attendance, discipline, and academic requirements of the programme shall be allowed to exercise the option of Supplementary/ Grade Improvement/Repeat examination.
+Only those students who fulfill the attendance, disciplinary requirements, and academic requirements of the programme shall be permitted to exercise the option of Supplementary/Grade Improvement/Repeat examination.

-Students are required to apply to the Controller of Examinations through the Chairperson, BoS, concerned within seven days of commencement of the following semester or declaration of results whichever is later for Grade Improvement/ Repeat examination paying a fee of Rs.100/- subject to revision from time to time for each paper.
+Students are required to apply to the Controller of Examinations through the Chairperson, BoS, concerned within seven days of commencement of the following semester or declaration of results, whichever is later, for Grade Improvement/Repeat examination paying a fee of Rs.100/- subject to revision from time to time for each paper.